Mastering The Ad Copy That Will Sell Your Business

 Don't try to tempt buyers in and then give them some story to explain the lack of profit.
 You'll just end up wasting their time ... and yours!
 There are buyers who are looking specifically for low profit businesses / distressed businesses.
 They'll pay you less, but you're far, far better off being honest with yourself and targeting them instead (if you don't have the net profit figures to impress people)!

 Tip 4: Get an expert to put your copy together for you!
-Drop me a note if you want a recommendation.
+Drop us a note if you want a recommendation.
 Expect to pay well for good copy!
 A couple of hundred pounds on good copy could get you tens of thousands of pounds more in the sale price (and, importantly, avoid alienating buyers).

 Update: The remaining tips have now been removed from here, sorry.
 But they will be eventually sent out to our newsletter subscribers.
 If you aren't a subscriber you can subscribe here for free.